What are Water Pollutants? – Definition, Sources and Types

 Inorganic Chemicals and Minerals

 The water pollutants like inorganic salts, mineral acids, finely divided metals and metal compounds fall under the category of inorganic chemicals and minerals.
-Municipal and industrial wastewaters and mine runoffs are the main sources of these pollutants.
+Municipal and industrial wastewater and mine runoffs are the main sources of these pollutants.
 Sulphur and coal mining leads to acid mine drainage consisting of sulphuric acid and iron compounds.
 In addition to this, tanneries, textiles and coke oven operations release alkalies to the water bodies.

 • Cadmium, Chromium, Lead, Mercury and Silver are metals found in industrial wastewater that requires serious attention.